kedacore/keda-docs/content/docs/2.0/scalers/azure-service-bus.md

 The `connection` value is the name of the environment variable your deployment uses to get the connection string.
 This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

+Service Bus Shared Access Policy needs to be of type `Manage`.
+Manage access is required for KEDA to be able to get metrics from Service Bus.

 ### Authentication Parameters

 You can authenticate by using pod identity or connection string authentication.